Accreditation and University Rankings

 The University of Canterbury was the first university in New Zealand to receive "five star ranking university status" from QS Worldwide University Ranking (2013).

-The School of Business and Economics has a strong emphasis on quality, research-based teaching that ensures our graduates are knowledgable and capable to meet the demands of a modern business environment.
+The UC Business School has a strong emphasis on quality, research-based teaching that ensures our graduates are knowledgable and capable to meet the demands of a modern business environment.

 For the QS World University Rankings by Subject (2017), the University of Canterbury featured for the following subjects, related to the College of Business and Law: